 The ad, titled “Reindeer Games,” looks like a scene out of a 2018 version of “A Christmas Story,” as neighborhood kids race to the house of a friend who is about to reach a milestone on a game he is playing.

-The kid playing the game is Owen Simmons, a 9-year-old who was born with a rare genetic disorder called Escobar Syndrome.
+The kid playing the game is named Owen, a 9-year-old who was born with a rare genetic disorder called Escobar Syndrome.

 “You gotta see this!
 Owen’s gonna do it!” kids shout as they race across snowy backyards and streets to join Owen in time to watch him conquer a game and to help him celebrate.
 Owen is shown using the Adaptive Controller.